 HOW TO SAVE:

-Disclaimer when save these printables you agree to the terms below.
+Disclaimer when you save these printables you agree to the terms below:

 These are free printables!
 That means that you may not use them to sell or market other items for sale in any manner in which you may get paid.
-This includes displays at retail stores, booths etc, as well creating and selling products using these free designs.
-These files are FREE that means they may never be used to sell in way shape or form.
+This includes displays at retail stores, booths etc, as well creating and selling products using these free designs for example signs to sell in your own shop online and brick and mortar, aprons, napkins etc. These files are FREE that means they may never be used to sell in way shape or form.
+Please do not alter these designs in any way they must remain as designed originally.

 I love it when other bloggers or readers share these free printables with their followers!
 I do have a few rules I ask that you keep in mind when sharing: